OccasionalEnthusiast/texttab/README.md

 Style column values can be left blank where no style is required and there is no need to specify values for all remaining columns.
 Remaining columns without a style value are assumed to have no column style.

-Some example of column styles:
+Some examples of column styles:

 	```
 	th-text-align | "left" | "center" | *